Saline Cooperative Preschool 2023-2024 Job Descriptions

 Families are involved in almost every aspect of the school, including finance, fundraising, publicity and membership.
 Every family performs one job.
 Although the jobs are relatively uniform in terms of the amount of work, they vary widely in how that work is distributed: some require hours during the workday and others don’t; some have marked busy/slow periods and others are consistent.
 Most jobs can be done by anyone.

-The President is responsible for initiating problem solving, administering the rules, regulations, policies and procedures of the Saline Cooperative Preschool in order to maintain the smooth operation of the preschool.
+The President is responsible for initiating problem solving, administering the rules, regulations, policies and procedures of Saline Cooperative Preschool in order to maintain the smooth operation.
 This is done in accordance with the By-laws and Handbook information.
 Other responsibilities include: presiding over all meetings, being an official representative of the school, keeping records of binding documents, co-signing checks, overseeing teacher and site contracts, creating the school calendar in coordination with the vice president and teacher, and carrying on the progress of preschool.
 The president has the discretion to close the preschool for an emergency and appoint committee chairpersons.
 They also oversee the smooth functioning of the standing committees and handle issues that may arise.

 The vice president assists the President in a variety of capacities and acts as the liaison between the preschool and the Venture In Faith organization (VIF).
 The VP is also responsible for the maintenance of all grounds including the playground, parking lot, and the classroom.
 The VP assists with Open Houses, community service projects, and other events as needed.

 The secretary keeps the minutes of all membership and executive board meetings, including distributing meeting minutes to general membership within one week of meeting (This can be done via email). takes care of all correspondence, and keeps all miscellaneous records.
 This includes preparation and distribution of orientation packets to members.
 This person keeps record of parent attendance at meetings, cleanings, and publicity credits, and to track members participation in school support events (each member is responsible for completing two school support events per year).
 The secretary is also responsible for checking the PO box twice per month.